Abu Bakr Qecchin

-Abu Bakr "the Slim" (Qaṭin) also known simply as Qaṭin sometimes spelt Qecchin or Katchthcen was a general in the Adal Sultanate under Ahmad ibn Ibrahim al-Ghazi.
+Abu Bakr "the Slim" (Qecchin) also known simply as Qecchin sometimes spelt Qatin or Katchthcen was a general in the Adal Sultanate under Ahmad ibn Ibrahim al-Ghazi.
 Abubaker's sobriquet "Qaṭin" is derived from the Harari term for "thin".
 According to sixteenth century Adal writer Arab Faqīh, he was the Garad of Hubat.

 Political and military career

 In the sixteenth century texts, Abu Bakr is described:

 the emir Abu Bakr nicknamed ‘Qatin’ which means ‘the gaunt’.
 He was from among those renowned for their courage, and among the rare horsemen whose exploits became proverbial.